-- SS-1 A mixed-use project site should be close to transit, compatible with surrounding uses, maintain the look and feel of the existing neighborhood, and protect existing use patterns that are consistent with the City's General Plan. - SS-2 Take advantage of opportunities for infill and redevelopment while taking into consideration adjoining uses.
+- SS-1 A mixed-use project site should be close to transit stops, such as Caltrain and VTA light rail, be compatible with surrounding uses, maintain the look and feel of the existing neighborhood, and protect existing use patterns that are consistent with the City's General Plan. - SS-2 Take advantage of opportunities for infill and redevelopment while taking into consideration adjoining

-SS-3 The design of each mixed-use project site should contribute to the sense of place and evolving character in the area.
+- uses when designing projects and avoid designs that limit light to surrounding properties, substantially increase noise, or significantly change the character of the area. - SS-3 The design of each mixed-use project site should contribute to the sense of place and evolving character in the area.